Eckohaus/Angular_Momentum_Reaction_Engine/Proof of Concept/Overview.md

-#####  A series of examples based upon the scientific method.
+###  A series of examples based upon the scientific method.
-###### Which aim to allow people to visualise the initial conditions, which are illustrated in the notation files.
-###### In order to repeat under the described cartography parameters.
+#### Aiming to allow people to visualise the parameter conditions, which are illustrated in the notation files.
+In order to repeat and test against the described cartography.
 Be aware these are only examples.
-###### And when in combination, there becomes numerous fields to which these datasets can be structured.
+And when in combination, there becomes numerous fields to which these datasets can be structured.